 Obviously, her preparation paid off: Waggoner — a surplus asset analyst for Intel Corporation in Chandler, Arizona and a 2004 R. Gene Richter Scholar — submitted her CPSM® certification paperwork in February.

 Having obtained her C.P.M. certification shortly before that, Waggoner says she was comfortable with the process and knew what to expect.
 The two certification processes were similar.
-Although the CPSM® Diagnostic Kit is now available, Waggoner says the lack of these tools at the time actually improved her comprehension of the CPSM® study materials.
+Although the CPSM® Diagnostic Practice Exam is now available, Waggoner says the lack of these tools at the time actually improved her comprehension of the CPSM® study materials.
 "When I was studying for this exam, I had to review all the content," she explains.

 In pursuit of her CPSM®, Waggoner received plenty of support from Intel.
 The organization paid for her to take the Bridge Exam and for all her study materials.
 Less tangible — but equally vital — support came in the form of heartfelt congratulations from peers and higher-ups after she secured the certification.

 "The folks who've taken [the exam] as well are extremely happy for me," she says.
 "And those who haven't taken it have shown interest in completing it for themselves."